 The auditor is a person who has:

-The Regulation requires an auditor to assess whether the occupier demonstrates compliance with the actions, control strategies, monitoring and timeframes required by the RMP, and mandatory actions required by the Regulation.
+The Public Health Regulation 2022 requires an auditor to assess whether the occupier demonstrates compliance with the actions, control strategies, monitoring and timeframes required by the RMP (Approved Form 1), and mandatory actions required by the Regulation.

 The auditor does not assess the quality of the risk assessment or compliance with any optional recommendations in the RMP that do not affect the risk of Legionella growth or transmission.